Appendix D: summary of the methods used to develop this guidance

-The review data was summarised in evidence tables (see full reviews and the synopsis).
-Outcomes of interest included non-validated and validated smoking status (such as, self-reported smoking abstinence and bio-chemically validated smoking abstinence such as saliva cotinine).
+Data from the reviews was summarised in evidence tables (see full reviews and the synopsis).
+Outcomes of interest included:

 The economic appraisal consisted of a review of economic evaluations and a cost-effectiveness analysis.

 Included studies were assessed for quality using a checklist based on the criteria developed by Drummond et al. (1997).
-Inclusion of QALYs as an outcome measure was essential at this stage.
-As with the review of effectiveness, studies were then given a score (++, +, -) to reflect the risk of potential bias arising from its design and execution.
+Studies were then given a score (++, +, -) to reflect the risk of potential bias arising from its design and execution.
 The evidence tables for the cost-effectiveness review are included in the review (see appendix E).

-At its meeting in January 2006, PHIAC considered the evidence of effectiveness and cost effectiveness and comments from stakeholders to determine:
+At its meetings in May 2006 and September 2006 PHIAC considered the evidence of effectiveness and cost effectiveness.
+In addition, at its meeting in December 2006, it considered comments from stakeholders and the results from fieldwork to determine:

 whether there was sufficient evidence (in terms of quantity, quality and applicability) to form a judgement